 Category: Fashion

 Uniqlo is a Japanese casual wear designer, manufacturer and retailer owned by Fast Retailing.
-Often in their promotional videos the influencer shows an example of real life coordination in like a HAUL (Many items) style.
-This shows what they actually bought and casually introduce the clothes.
+Often in their promotional videos, the influencer shows an example of real-life coordination in a HAUL (Many items) style.
+This shows what they actually bought and casually introduces the clothes.
 Uniqlo succeeded in using many influencers which matched their target audience.
 Their campaigns are well worth checking out.

 6. Rakuten SuperPointScreen